hhfernald/ipynotes/ROADMAP.md

 - You should also hit a key to bring up a panel that lets you find a path with a given string in it; pick one from the list to copy it into the filter bar.

+#### Automatic management of numbers in note names

+- Where the sequence of notes in a folder is important, IPyNotes should be able to add a numeric prefix to each note in the folder.
+When you want to move a note up or down within a folder, IPyNotes should alter the numeric prefixes in the note names automatically.
+The prefix format would probably be a letter or underscore followed by one or more digits, e.g., `novel/p1/c01/s01/_01 Hero realizes he's seeing the monster`.

 ### Side panels